-Universite de Paris is pursuing its development through an intensified partnership approach with research organisations, universities and schools, local authorities and socio-economic players to promote research and academic collaborations in areas of common interest.
+Universite Paris Cité is pursuing its development through an intensified partnership approach nationally and internationally with research organisations, universities and schools, local authorities, networks and socio-economic players to promote research and academic collaborations in areas of common interest.

 Assistance Publique Hôpitaux de Paris – APHP

 The AP-HP is a major partner of Université Paris Cité since half of the hospitals in Paris will be affiliated to it.
 The AP-HP is a university hospital center, a major player in clinical research in France and Europe, recognized worldwide.
 Its 39 hospitals receive 10 million patients each year: in consultations, in emergencies, during scheduled hospitalizations or in hospitalization at home.
 It provides a public health service for all, 24 hours a day, and is both a duty and a source of pride for the company.
 The AP-HP is the leading employer in the Paris Region: 95,000 people – doctors, researchers, paramedics, administrative staff and workers – work there.

 The Commissariat à l’énergie atomique et aux énergies alternatives (CEA) is a public scientific, technical and industrial research organisation (EPIC).
 A major player in research, development and innovation, the CEA is active in four areas: defence and security, low-carbon energies (nuclear and renewable), technological research for industry and fundamental research (material sciences and life sciences).
 Building on its recognised expertise, the CEA participates in setting up collaborative projects with numerous academic and industrial partners.

 The National centre for scientific research is one of the world’s leading research institutions.
 To meet the major challenges of today and tomorrow, its scientists explore life, matter, the Universe and the functioning of human societies.
 Internationally recognized for the excellence of its scientific work, the CNRS is a reference both in the world of research and development and for the general public.